xpatxj/TiOK-project/README.md

 # TiOK-project
-Simple app for displaying posts, comments, album and photos.
+Simple web app for displaying posts, comments, album and photos.

 ## Technologies uses
 - `Python 3.6`
-- `Flask`
+- `Flask 3.0.0`
 - `HTML/CSS/JavaScript`

 ## What should be included